-China’s Covid-19 containment success story is being put to the test as new clusters pop up in northern Hebei province, a geographical buffer zone around the capital Beijing.
+China’s Covid-19 containment success story is being put to the test as new clusters pop up in the northern Hebei province, a geographical buffer zone around the capital Beijing.

 The National Health Commission (NHC) and provincial authorties on Thursday warned of “sparkles of cases here and there setting an entire prairie ablaze” after sporadic outbreaks since the New Year in Hebei’s capital of Shijiazhuang have grown into bigger clusters that now threaten to spread through the entire city.

-Shijiazhuang and the rest of Hebei recorded more than 100 local infections since Monday, with 53 new cases alone on Thursday, marking arguably the biggest wave seen in China after Beijing lifted its lockdown on the original epidemic epicenter of Wuhan in early April.
+Shijiazhuang and the rest of Hebei recorded more than 100 local infections since Monday, with 53 new cases alone on Thursday, marking arguably the biggest wave seen in China after China lifted its lockdown on the original epidemic epicenter of Wuhan in early April.

 Shijiazhuang, home to more than 10 million residents, is about one hour by train from Beijing.

 Hebei’s party chief Wang Dongfeng declared a de facto state of emergency in the province on Wednesday evening, vowing to squash the rising infection trend with measures including travel bans to insulate Beijing, where preparations for the annual parliamentary session in early March are underway.